Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For clients that have a default browser available and for client-side applications running in the browser, the `InteractiveBrowserCredential` provides the simplest user authentication experience.
 In the sample below an application authenticates a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `InteractiveBrowserCredential`.

+For Node.js, if a `clientId` is provided, the Azure Active Directory application will need to be configured to have a "Mobile and desktop applications" redirect endpoint.
+Follow our guide on [setting up Redirect URIs for Desktop apps that calls to web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-desktop-app-registration#redirect-uris).

-> For client side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
+For client side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
 You will also need to configure your app registration for single-page applications.
 Please refer to the [Single-Page application: App registration guide](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) for more information.

 ```ts
 function withInteractiveBrowserCredential() {